-Rebecca Baker (She/Her)
+Dr Rebecca Baker (She/Her)

-Associate Lecturer
+Lecturer

 Politics

-Rebecca is an Associate Lecturer in Politics and International Relations and previously had an additional role within Project Enhance, working on the digitalisation of teaching and learning.
+Rebecca is a Lecturer in Politics and International Relations and previously had an additional role within Project Enhance, working on the digitalisation of teaching and learning.
 Rebecca teaches political theory, contemporary politics, International Relations and Public Policy at undergraduate level, as well as supervising students in their undergraduate and Masters dissertations.

 Her research interests focus on empirical and conceptual democratic theory and the interaction between these.
 This includes elections, representation, access to governance, participation and discourses of democracy.
-Rebecca’s PhD work explored how the liberal dominance in conceptualisation of democracy within state apparatus can lead to exclusion from democratic life, and the impact of this on young people and their politics.

 Biography: